cjungmann/schemafw/userguide/ResponseModeTypes.md

 signal how the client-side data handling should proceed.
 Others do nothing, but by being included in the resulting document, can facilitate custom handling.

+## Client-side Handling

+The server program _schema.fcgi_ copies the contents of the _info_ instruction to the _mode-type_ attribute of the documentElement of the returned XML file.
+In particular, this is used by the _child_finished_ function prototype of the default _table_ object in the client-side software to determine how to process the result.

+Developers are encouraged to use the _info_ instruction to trigger custom events in custom collection objects derived from _table_.
+Look to the example of _child_finished_ the unminified version of _sfw_table.js_.

 ## List Response Mode Types

 These are the predefined response mode types: